DRJeanLoupFDBLG/Exo-REM/doc/_build/html/_sources/index.rst.txt

 Welcome to my github documentation!
 ***********************************

-Currently you can find here some sample of code developped for academic purpose.
+Here you can find some sample of codes developed for academic purpose.

 .. toctree::
    :maxdepth: 2